garden-io/garden/docs/reference/providers/local-kubernetes.md

       #       tag: _buildcache-main
       #       export: false
       #
-      # Using this cache configuration, we every build will first look for a cache specific to your feature branch.
+      # Using this cache configuration, every build will first look for a cache specific to your feature branch.
       # If it does not exist yet, it will import caches from the main branch builds (`_buildcache-main`).
       # When the build is finished, it will only export caches to your feature branch, and avoid polluting the `main`
       # branch caches.